 Piedmont Tech Students Named to Academic All-State

-Johnson and McCurry are joining an elite group.
+Raugh and Tinsley are joining an elite group.
 Less than one percent of America’s six million two-year college students have distinguished themselves with this superior level of academic achievement and service to their colleges and communities.

 “These students have demonstrated outstanding academic achievement and impressive records of service to their colleges and communities,” said Dr. Ray Brooks, president of PTC.
 “They are the best and brightest that our state’s Technical Colleges have to offer, and I congratulate them on their many accomplishments.”

-David Rosenbaum, associate dean of students says, “It is wonderful to see our top students recognized among the best in the state and the country.
+David Rosenbaum, associate dean of students says, “It is wonderful to see our top students recognized as among the best in the state.
 They’re so impressive not just because they’re outstanding academically, but because they give so unselfishly in service to their college and their community.”

 Phi Theta Kappa was founded in 1918 to emphasize and recognize academic excellence in two-year colleges.
 Today, Phi Theta Kappa is the largest honor society in American higher education with more than 1.5 million members in the United States, U.S. territories, Canada and Germany.